endymion1818/deliciousreverie-2023/src/pages/posts/project-documentation-template.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Project Documentation Templates - Delicious Reverie"
+title: "Project Documentation Templates"
 description: "Writing documentation for new team members - or just to provide a referenceable standard - is hard.
 I've provided these documents with the aim of helping this process.
 "
-categories:
+tags: engineering
 datePublished: 2015-11-01
 ---
 Writing documentation for new team members - or just to provide a referenceable standard - is hard.
 I've provided these documents with the aim of helping this process.